Ninja JaJaMaru-kun

-is an action-platform video game developed and published by Jaleco for the Famicom.
-It was released in Japan on November 15, 1985 and was ported to the MSX in 1986.
+is an action-platform video game developed and published by Jaleco for the Family Computer.
+It was released in Japan on November 15, 1985, and was ported to the MSX in 1986.
 The MSX version was released in Europe as Ninja II, being marketed as a sequel to Ninja-kun: Majou no Bouken, a game that used the name Ninja for its European MSX release.

 The game was a commercial success, selling nearly 1 million units.
 An arcade video game port for the Nintendo VS. System was released in April 1986.
 A remake, Ganso JaJaMaru-kun, was released in 1999 for the WonderSwan.
-Ninja JaJaMaru-kun was released for Nintendo's Japanese Virtual Console on December 26, 2006 and in PAL regions on September 21, 2007 as part of Ninja Week for the Hanabi Festival promotion.
-It was released on the North American Virtual Console on October 22, 2007.
-On May 26, 2021, it was released on the Nintendo Switch through Nintendo Switch Online.
+Ninja JaJaMaru-kun was released for Nintendo's Japanese Virtual Console on December 26, 2006, and in PAL regions on September 21, 2007, as part of Ninja Week for the Hanabi Festival promotion.
+It was released on the North American Virtual Console on October 22 the same year.
+The game was released on the Nintendo Switch through the Nintendo Classics service in May 2021.